Atelier26 Books

 of the rider and by how splendid it was that somebody should have

-ridden in there and raised all that ruckus.” --
+ridden in there and raised all that ruckus.” --E.B.
+WHITE

 “Playful humor and sparkling thought appear on almost every page.” --The Christian Register, 1854